axieinfinity/ronin-documentation/docs/node-operators/testnet/archive.md

----
-description: Set up an archive node on testnet.
----

 # Run an archive node
-This page describes how to set up and run an archive node on testnet.
+Set up and run an archive node on the Saigon testnet.

 ## Latest release
 ### RPC node